Pressure Cooker vs Slow Cooker: The Pros and Cons

 In fact, many of the best pressure cooker options on the market today don’t ever see the top of a stove instead, they are 100% electric.

-These electric models have automatic shut-offs built right in, and some even have advanced computer capabilities on board (including wireless internet) to make them about as safe and as easy to use as humanly possible.
+These top electric pressure cooker models have automatic shut-offs built right in.
+Some even have advanced computer capabilities on board (including wireless internet) to make them about as safe and as easy to use as humanly possible.
 Not only that, but many of today’s best pressure cooker options are so much more than just a pressure cooker.

 The safety features, the new locking mechanisms, and the automatic relief valves are a handful of things that today’s modern pressure cooker has going for them, too.